Don’t miss out!

-Sales, a state senator from Bozeman who has served in the Montana Legislature since 2003, said he would run for secretary of state in March.
-He served as senate president in the 2017 and 2019 legislative sessions.
+Sales, a state senator from Bozeman who has served in the Montana Legislature since 2003, said in March he would run for secretary of state.
+He served as state Senate president in the 2017 and 2019 legislative sessions.

 Rumored — Public Service Commission Chairman Brad Johnson

 Johnson, of East Helena, has been mentioned as a potential secretary of state candidate.
 He told MTFP in June that he was too busy with his work at the PSC, the state’s utility regulation commission, to give his political future much thought, but didn’t rule out a run.
 He previously served as secretary of state from 2005 to 2009.

 Announced — state Sen. Bryce Bennett

 Bennett, a state senator from Missoula, announced his candidacy for secretary of state May 29.
 He is the executive director of the Montana Public Interest Research Group, a University of Montana-affiliated policy nonprofit, and has served in the Legislature since 2011.